 Unruly Matter

-Unruly Matter is not just a title—it’s a strategy.
-Kunigk allows her materials to misbehave, inviting in the glitch, the flaw, the overgrowth.
+Unruly Matter is a strategy.
+Kunigk allows her materials to misbehave, welcoming the glitch, the flaw, the overgrowth.
 Her works suggest gardens gone rogue, images half-remembered, structures barely holding together.
-Beauty here is unpolished, and meaning is always in motion.
-Nothing is fixed—everything shifts.
+The forms—somewhere between petals, scars, and maybe uncertain paths—never fully land.
+That in-between is where she finds meaning.
+It’s not about resolution or fitting in, but about holding space for what is always adapting, yet still holding on.

 “Trees in my backyard”, digital photograph with image manipulation, 2003